 Peter Martin, Consultant for family mediation and arbitration services, also gave a small talk on the benefits of using arbitration as an effective ADR and why solicitors should recommend this to their clients.
 For further information about the arbitration and mediation services OGR Stock Denton provides please contact Graeme Fraser on 020 8349 0321.

-OGR Stock Denton LLP regularly holds seminars and events on matters of interest to clients, referrers and other professionals we work closely with.
+OGR Stock Denton Solicitors regularly holds seminars and events on matters of interest to clients, referrers and other professionals we work closely with.